 Buy a Brick and we'll have your name engraved on it - the bricks will be used for the sidewalk and patio improvements on the site.
 Your brick will be a permanent addition to the project.

-$50 donation:You will get one paver brick with your name (up to 20 characters)
+$50 contribution:You will get one paver brick with your name (up to 20 characters)

-$100 Donation: You will get two paver bricks with the names of your choice (yours and someone else's if desired)
+$100 contribution: You will get two paver bricks with the names of your choice (yours and someone else's if desired)

-$500 donation: Friend of Ginger Rogers level.
+$500 contribution: Friend of Ginger Rogers level.
 You'll get five bricks with the names of your choice on them and an 8" x 10" photo of Ginger Rogers.

 Ginger Rogers was born in Independence, Missouri to Lela and William McMath.
 McMath was an electrical engineer.
 Lela did not want to give birth in a hospital so Virginia (Ginger) was born at home.
 Lela later separated from McMath, who kidnapped Ginger twice before Lela divorced him.
 Lela left Ginger with her parents in 1915 while she pursued a successful career writing scripts for Fox Studios and later as a theater critic.
 While living in Texas with her mother Ginger was exposed to the theater and learned how to sing, dance, and actor.
 Later she became a huge Broadway and Hollywood Sensation, most notably for her dancing scenes with Fred Astaire.
 She was known as the woman to who do everything that Fred Astaire could, but backwards and in high heels.